TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/CommitMessage.rst

 #.  `Related:` **(OPTIONAL)**
-    Other issues related to this change which are not resolved (for **all types**, it simply adds a relation, no closing).
-This is optional and **cannot be used alone** - you must have at least one `Resolves:` line in addition to any `Related:` lines.
-You need to reference an issue on Forge_ by just adding the issue number like in:
+    Other issues related to this change which are not resolved (for **all types** of commit, it only adds relations and the issues are not closed).
+This is optional and **cannot be used alone** - you must have at least one `Resolves:` line as well.
+You reference the related issue on Forge_ by adding the issue number:

     ..  code-block:: text
         :caption: commit message